IamAdedo/Learn2Earn/README.md

 <br>

 **Q: How long does it take to complete the game?** \
-**A** The game takes about 90 minutes to complete.
+**A **::   The game takes about 90 minutes to complete.
 Most players finish within a few hours to a couple of days, depending on how much time they spend on it. \
 Top performers often complete it in 1-2 hours, but you're free to take breaks and play at your own pace.

 <br>

 **Q: What does Learn2Earn provide during training?** \
-**A** During the training phase, Learn2Earn provides:
+**A **::   During the training phase, Learn2Earn provides:
 * Full-time technical training on a world-class learning platform
 * Access to learning infrastructure and campus facilities
 * A desktop or laptop computer for programme use